Doctor of Philosophy (Arts) candidate Niro Kandasamy

 Throughout her PhD candidature, she has been presenting her research at conferences in Australia and overseas.
 She also has published articles in Medicine, Conflict and Survival, Forced Migration Studies, Australian Social Work, and a book chapter in Disability and Rurality: Identity, Gender and Belonging (Routledge, 2017).
 In 2016, she was awarded the Prue Torney Memorial Prize to undertake archival research in Sri Lanka.
 Her broad research interests include forced migrant histories, refugee resettlement and welfare service delivery.
 She is also currently working as a sessional tutor and research assistant.

-My PhD study explores the resettlement experiences of Sri Lankan Tamil forced migrants arriving in Australia during the late twentieth century.
+Her PhD study explores the resettlement experiences of Sri Lankan Tamil forced migrants arriving in Australia during the late twentieth century.
 The study draws on oral history interviews and archival materials collected in Australia and Sri Lanka to present new insights into the everyday lives of Tamil children navigating new landscapes.
-My study reveals how key aspects in Tamil children’s lives such as education, religion and culture were connected to spaces and contexts around histories and ideas that shaped their past.
+The study reveals how key aspects in Tamil children’s lives such as education, religion and culture were connected to spaces and contexts around histories and ideas that shaped their past.

-- Kandasamy, Niro.
-‘An unequal partnership: resettlement service providers in Australia’, Forced Migration Review 54 (2017): 41–3.
+- Kandasamy, Niro (2017), "An unequal partnership: resettlement service providers in Australia," in Forced Migration Review 54, pp. 41-43